Lawrence Reed: Honors

-Reed was awarded the highest distinction Poland bestows upon a foreigner. the Grand Cross of the Order of Merit of the Republic of Poland by Poland President Andrzej Duda He received it on November 11th, 2023.
-The award recognized Reed's decades of support for Polish freedom, including his crucial assistance to the anti-communist underground in the 1980s and his efforts to promote free-market ideas in Poland.
+Reed received the Order of Merit of the Republic of Poland, the highest distinction Poland bestows upon a foreigner, from then-president of Poland Andrzej Duda in 2023.
+The award recognized Reed's decades of support for the Polish anti-communist cause, including his crucial assistance to the anti-communist underground in the 1980s and his efforts to promote free-market ideas in Poland.